michielfbr/jaamo_photo_exporter/README.md

 # Jaamo photo exporter

 A script to download all photos from the Jaamo app at once.
-Built since Jaamo lacks this functionability, and saving 900+ photos and then adding the date and caption, one by one would be a pain in the \*ss.

-The script will iterate through app's html to download every photo and store it, using it's date and description.
+The script will iterate through the app's gallery page html, to download every photo and store it, using it's date and description.
 Longer descriptions will be stored in a separate text file.

+> **NOTE:**
+> This tool, nor myself, are in any way related to Jaamo or Jaamo b.v.
+> As a user of their parent-app, I am just working around the lack of this functionability in the official app and thus not having to go by 1800+ photo's one by one.
+>
+> - The script does not have access to your Jaamo account, so in no way can it access or affect any photo's or other data in your Jaamo account.
+> - Since the script makes use of css selectors, it might not work as expected, as soon as Jaamo changes anything on their page.
+I will not be actively maintaining it.

 ### Run the script